wxqmerge/bughouse_ladder_server/STRESS_TEST.md

 ## Overview

 Simulates single-day tournaments with Elo-weighted match outcomes, processing games in batches with mid-tournament recalculations.
-Measures rating convergence via RSS (root-mean-square deviation) and stress-tests the recalculation engine under varying player counts and game types.
+Measures rating convergence via RSS (root-mean-square deviation) and stress-tests the recalculation engine under varying player counts, game types, and player experience levels.
+Double-pass averaging is used for all tests.

 ## How It Works